 Performance improvement – Performance improvement is related to training, though improvement implies that the trainee is already proficient to a degree.

 Gap – Instructional designers use the word “gap” as a way to refer to the area of deficit that the learners need to learn.
-You may hear IDs say, “What’s the gap?” as a shorthand way of asking what needs to be achieved.
+You may hear IDs say, “What’s the gap?” as a shorthand way of asking what knowledge, skills, or attitude goals need to be achieved.

 Subject matter – Instructional designers use the term subject matter as a shorthand way to refer to whatever is the area identified as the domain of instruction.
 For example, “statistics” would the subject matter in a course about statistics.
 Similarly, the collection of tasks in a given training scenario would also be considered the subject matter of instruction.